INS Dunagiri (F36)

 INS Dunagiri (F36) was a of the Indian Navy that served for 33 years between its commissioning on 5 May 1977 and its decommissioning on 20 October 2010.

 Name

 Named after the Himalayan peak, Dunagiri, the ship was a Nilgiri-class frigate that was a part of the Navy's 14th Frigate Squadron.
 Dunagiris crest had a Himalayan Osprey on it and her motto read Victory is My Profession.

 Operational history

-Dunagiri was the fourth of the Nilgiri-class frigates to be built at the Mazgaon Docks and it took almost 58 months from the commencement of production till her final delivery to the Navy.
+Dunagiri was the fourth of the Nilgiri-class frigates to be built at the Mazagon Docks and it took almost 58 months from the commencement of production till her final delivery to the Navy.
 However, Dunagiri also had a large number of indigenously produced equipment in her although much of her firepower and radars and sensors were of British or Dutch origin.
 Vice-admiral S Jain who later served as flag-officer-commanding-in-chief of the Western Naval Command was the Dunagiri's first commanding officer.